hendrikcech/tent-cli/README.md

   query                      Query the posts feed help [command]             Help about any command
 ```

+Profiles are used to save entity and credential configurations.
+Create a new profile with `tent profiles add entity https://entity.cupcake.is`.
+Run `tent auth entity` to add credentials to the profile.

 ## Installation
 Visit [gobuild.io](http://gobuild.io/download/github.com/hendrikcech/tent-cli) and download a build for your system.
 If you're on OS X or Linux, unzip the file and copy `tent-cli` to `/usr/local/bin`.